yonatan989/pygame/README.md

                           The Meteor Age
                          ----------------

- General        : This python game has 7 stage, the app was containerized and should work properly
+ General        : This python game has 7 stages, the app was containerized and should work properly
                   on every Linux distributions, for bug fixes read the common_error file